An immersive program

-The WMU Cold Case Program with the Michigan State Police is an immersive academic program that equips students with the essential skills required for careers in law and law enforcement.
-Our program involves comprehensive training in forensic science, law, and criminal investigation tactics.
-Students accepted into the program will work alongside Michigan State Police detectives to review cold homicide and missing person cases, offering fresh perspectives and invaluable assistance in developing new interviews, determining the feasibility of DNA testing, and conducting research to support investigations.
+The WMU Cold Case Program with Michigan State Police is an immersive experience that equips students with some of the essential skills required for careers in law and law enforcement.
+Students who are accepted onto the team receive training in forensic science, law, and criminal investigation tactics.
+Then they work alongside police detectives to review cold homicide and missing person cases, offer fresh perspectives and assistance in developing new interviews, determining the feasibility of DNA testing, and assisting detectives in conducting research that supports their investigations.
 As part of this collaborative process, students gain hands-on investigative experience and a deeper understanding of the workings of the criminal justice system.

 Being a part of the Cold Case Program has been life-changing.
 It has given me the opportunity to develop my investigative and leadership skills while making professional connections in the field.
 I feel confident and prepared to step into a career in criminal justice having gained real-world, hands-on experience working with the program.

 As part of the Cold Case Program with Michigan State Police, student investigators gain countless skills by performing tasks such as:

 Assembling tips, lab reports, photographs, police reports, and more into a timeline.
 Hours of work are dedicated to reading over a decades-old case.

 Scanning thousands of documents into a workable, searchable format.
 This format allows for easy searches and an accessible file for the investigators.

 Creating indexes, maps, timelines, and family trees in order to discover new tips leads to assist the detectives in their investigation.